Have you ever thought about how songs are structured? What makes a chorus feel like a chorus? What makes a good verse?

 Either way – the point is to break up the song and give the listener something new to listen to.

-In some genres, the bridge is replaced by a solo for four to 16 bars.
+In some genres, the bridge is replaced by an instrumental solo for four to 16 bars.

 Now we’re getting into some more unique songwriting moves, but the post-chorus is a classic pop and pop-country move.